mtafoya-web/CS136P1/README.md

 STL Algorithms: Leverages the power of the Standard Template Library for concise and efficient matrix manipulations in FMatrix.
 Robust Input Validation: Ensures that user input for matrix dimensions is valid and that matrix dimensions are compatible for the selected operation.
 Operator Overloading: All mathematical operations are implemented using intuitive operator overloading.
-Project Structure
-.
-├── driver.cpp         // Main application driver, handles user interaction
-├── Factory.cpp        // Implementation of the Factory for creating matrices ├── Factory.h          // Header for the Factory class
-├── Matrix.cpp         // Implementation of the abstract base Matrix class ├── Matrix.h           // Header for the base Matrix class
-├── PMatrix.cpp        // Procedural implementation of matrix operations
-├── PMatrix.h          // Header for the PMatrix class
-├── FMatrix.cpp        // Functional implementation of matrix operations
-├── FMatrix.h          // Header for the FMatrix class
-└── ...

 ## How to Build and Run
 ###Prerequisites
 A C++ compiler that supports C++17 or later (e.g., g++, Clang, MSVC).